terrortylor/nvim-comment/README.md

 * Doesn't require nightly build (works on NeoVim 0.4.x)
 * Comments each line, rather than adds block comments; making it easier to toggle code when debugging
 * Uses the built in **commentstring** buffer option to define comment markers
-* Where a left hand side marker doesn't have a **space** character as padding this is added ** This can be disabled in the options, see below but if useful when workig with numerous linters
+* Where a marker doesn't have a **space** character as padding this is added, configurable ** This can be disabled in the options, see below but if useful when workig with numerous linters
 * Supports motions, aimed to support the feature set of [TPope's Commentary](https://github.com/tpope/vim-commentary)